pergpau/quick-pr/README.md

-# Quick PR Maker
+# Quick PR

-A VS Code extension that allows you to create pull requests from selected line changes with a single click.
+A VS Code extension that allows you to create pull requests from selected lines or staged changes with a single click.

 ## Features